 1930 Stage and film actor Ben Gazzara is born in New York.
 Broadway credits will include Hughie, Cat on a Hot Tin Roof, Duet, A Hatful of Rain, Shimada, and the 1976 revival of Who's Afraid of Virginia Woolf?

-1939 Dancer/producer/director George White opens the 13th and last edition of his George White's Scandals revues with an eclectic cast that includes Ann Miller, Ella Logan and The Three Stooges.
+1939 Dancer-producer-director George White opens the 13th and last edition of his George White's Scandals revues with an eclectic cast that includes Ann Miller, Ella Logan, and The Three Stooges.
 It runs 120 performances at the Alvin Theatre.

-1985 Actress-writer Ruth Gordon dies today of a stroke at age 88.
+1985 Actor-writer Ruth Gordon dies of a stroke at age 88.
 With such stage successes as Seventeen, Serena Blandish, and Ethan Frome, Gordon was one of Broadway's brightest stars during the 1920s and 1930s.
 She married stage actor Gregory Kelly who died suddenly in 1927 of a heart attack.
 She later married again, in 1942, to the playwright Garson Kanin, with whom she collaborated on many projects, including the stage work Years Ago and screenplays for Katharine Hepburn and Spencer Tracy.
-Notable movie acting appearances include "Where's Poppa?" and "Rosemary's Baby."
+Notable movie acting appearances include Harold and Maude and Rosemary's Baby.